drdaemos/xc5-docs/en/basics/creating_new_entity_--_introduction_of_editable_itemslist_in_admin_area.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2017-03-29 09:34 +0400'
 identifier: ref_hBpBE0vS
-updated_at: 2015-01-15 00:00
-layout: article_with_sidebar
-lang: en
-title: 'Creating new entity and the UI for its management (Admin area)'
+title: Creating new entity and the UI for its management (Admin area)
 order: 70
 keywords:
   - Editable itemslist